 A vinaigrette was the first sauce I ever learned to make.
 My dad taught me and I make it almost the same today as I did when I was a kid helping out with dinner.
 Many vinaigrette recipes that you will find have a much higher percentage of oil to vinegar.
 I think this is where they go wrong.
 They end up tasting oily and don’t really pack the flavor that makes for a “wow” salad.

-Once you have this down, I totally encourage you to pass the knowledge on to your family, friends, kids and random people on the street.
+Once you have the vinaigrette down, I totally encourage you to pass the knowledge on to your family, friends, kids and random people on the street.
 Ok, maybe not the last part, but you get me.

-It’s a great task to give to people over for dinner when they ask “what can I do to help?”
-Besides the normal “oh nothing thanks” response, get all the ingredients out and walk them through making the vinaigrette for the salad.
+It's a great task to give to people over for dinner when they ask "what can I do to help?"
+Besides the normal "Oh, nothing.
+Thanks." response, have them get all the ingredients out and walk them through making the vinaigrette for the salad.
 It gets them involved and then they learn how to do it too.